HTTP-RPC/Kilo/README.md

 public static <T, U> U perform(T value, Function<? super T, ? extends U> action) { ... }
 ```

-These are provided as a less verbose alternative to similar methods defined by the `java.util.Optional` class.
-For example:
+These are provided as a less verbose alternative to similar methods defined by the `java.util.Optional` class:

 ```java
 var value = 123;